Why We Sleep More In The Winter

 How To Wake Up In The Winter

-While there are a lot of reasons to stay curled up in bed during the winter, you don’t automatically need more sleep this time of year.
+While there are a lot of reasons you may want to stay curled up in bed during the winter, you don’t automatically need more sleep this time of year.
 And with a little effort, you can combat the urge to snooze.
 “We can adjust to functioning well during winter by exercising, keeping a consistent schedule, and exposing ourselves to the light in the morning,” says Weiss.

 If the challenge is actually getting out of bed on those cold, dark mornings, there are a few workarounds worth trying.
 Mimic dawn with a sunrise alarm clock, set the heater to come on 15 minutes before the alarm, and give yourself a specific reason to get out of bed.
-A morning workout is a great option — it’ll get you out of bed, and consistent exercise can help keep your energy levels high.
+A morning workout is a great option — it’ll get you out of bed, and consistent exercise may help keep your energy levels high.

 The Last Word From Sleepopolis